baseonballs/mpower-sitedocs/site-docs/mathematics/nt/factors.md

 **Example:** For \( n = 30 \), the factors of 30 include 1, 2, 3, 5, 6, 10, 15, and 30.

+#### **1.1.1 Divisors and Factors**

+The term divisors and factors are used intechangeably.
+That being said, there are subtle nuasnce of the meaning.
+Factors and divisors are closely related terms in mathematics, but they are used in slightly different contexts:

+- **Factors**: When you say that \( a \) is a factor of \( b \), it means that you can multiply \( a \) by some other integer to get \( b \).
+In other words, \( b \) can be expressed as \( b = a \times k \), where \( k \) is another integer.
+Factors deal with the concept of multiples.

+- **Divisors**: When you say that \( a \) is a divisor of \( b \), it means that \( b \) can be divided by \( a \) without leaving a remainder.
+That is, \( b \div a \) is an integer.
+Divisor answers the quester whether it leaves a remainder or not.

+Essentially, every factor of a number is also a divisor, and vice versa.
+The difference is mainly in how the terms are used:

+- "Factor" is often used when multiplying integers to get a product (e.g., 2 and 3 are factors of 6, but also including 1 and 6).
+- "Divisor" is typically used when dividing one integer by another (e.g., 2 is a divisor of 6).

+For example, the factors of 12 are 1, 2, 3, 4, 6, and 12.
+These same numbers are also divisors of 12 because 12 can be divided by each of them without leaving a remainder.

 ### **1.2 Multiples**

 A **multiple** of an integer \( n \) is any integer that can be expressed as \( n \times k \), where \( k \) is an integer.
 Formally: